auxiliary - common functions and objects¶

 Requires

-args (positional) – Iterables to read PSMs from.
-All positional arguments are chained.
+args (positional) – Files to read PSMs from.
+All positional arguments are treated as files.
 The rest of the arguments must be named.

 fdr (float, keyword only, 0 <= fdr <= 1) – Desired FDR level.